chirayu1901/chirayu1901/README.md

-- 👋 Hi, I’m Chirayu (@chirayu1901), a third year student at the University of Waterloo in the Computer Science program.
+- 👋 Hi, I’m Chirayu, a third year student at the University of Waterloo in the Computer Science program.
-- 👀 I’m interested in:
-  - 🧑‍💻 Computer Science
-  - 🌍 Web development
-  - 🤓 Philosophy
-- 🌱 I’m currently exlporing
-  - Web development
-  - Algorithm Design

 - 📫 How to reach me
   Email: cshekkar@uwaterloo.ca